svandragt/wmm/readme.md

 # wmm

-A simple local environment in a few minutes.
-Setup for WordPress, flexible for other projects.
+Setup a simple local environment in a few minutes.
+Accommodating a WordPress setup, but is flexible for other projects.

 ## Requirements